 The G7 also focuses on sustainable development and promoting a green economy.
 The forum has taken several initiatives to address climate change and promote environmentally sustainable practices, including investing in renewable energy, promoting green technology innovation, and reducing greenhouse gas emissions.

 In conclusion, the G7 is a critical forum for global economic policymaking.
-Its member countries are major players in the economy industry and have a significant impact on the global economy.
+Its member countries are major players in the industry and have a significant impact on the global economy.
 The G7 facilitates cooperation and dialogue among its members, promoting economic growth, stability, and development while addressing key issues such as trade, climate change, and global security.